 Markets covered: United States, France, and Germany.

-Primary research: Online quantitative survey of 550 physicians across six specialties, namely endocrinologists, gastroenterologists, nephrologists, rheumatologists, and hematology and medical oncologists.
+Primary research: Online quantitative survey of 547 physicians from six specialties—endocrinologists, gastroenterologists, nephrologists, rheumatologists, hematology-oncologists, and medical oncologists.